Quddús: Accompanying the Báb on pilgrimage

 In Mecca, the Báb, Mubárak, and Quddús performed the expected rituals of the Hajj.
 On the day of Eid al Adha, the Báb sacrificed nineteen lambs, "nine in his own name, seven in the name of Quddús, and three in the name of his Ethiopian servant [Mubárak]".
 During this pilgrimage the Báb publicly claimed to be the Qa'im, meeting with a number of prominent religious figures in an attempt to gain their allegiance.
 Quddús was tasked with delivering a letter of the Báb to the Sharif of Mecca—the Custodian of the Kaaba—proclaiming his status.
 Portions of this letter are included in the book Selections from the Writings of the Báb.
 Although the Báb had initially planned to travel to the shrine cities of Iraq after his pilgrimage, he received a letter in early 1845 describing the difficulties that Mullá ʻAlíy-i-Bastami (the second Letter of the Living) had encountered in that region and decided that he and his party should instead return to the port of Bushehr.
-The Báb's decision not to gather his growing community of followers in Karbala was disappointing to many who had expected him to lead a military revolution against the forces of orthodoxy, fulfilling the role of the Mahdi.
+The Báb's decision not to gather his growing community of followers in Karbalá was disappointing to many who had expected him to lead a military revolution against the forces of orthodoxy, fulfilling the role of the Mahdi.

 The Báb's, Mubárak and Quddús returned to Bushehr in the spring of 1845.
 While the Báb engaged in correspondence with Persian government ministers seeking to gain Mullá ʻAlíy-i-Bastami freedom from imprisonment in Ottoman territory, he ordered Quddús to travel to Shiraz on a mission of evangelism.
 Zarandí records the Báb as having indicated to Quddús that the two of them would never meet again after parting in Bushehr:

 "Yours will be the ineffable joy of quaffing the cup of martyrdom for His sake.
 I, too, shall tread the path of sacrifice, and will join you in the realm of eternity."